doug-wade/docs/README.md

 3. If there are no errors, run `jekyll serve`
 4. Go to **http://localhost:4000/docs/** in your browser

+Check out the [Markdown-cheatsheet](https://github.com/Snyk/general/wiki/Markdown-cheatsheet) for how to write content.

 ### Saving drafts

 If you want to preview a file but not let the changes show on production, add this line to the YAML front-matter: